smaht-dac/smaht-pipeline-utils/docs/deploy_pipeline.rst

   pip install cgap-pipeline-utils

 To check that the software is correctly installed, try to run ``pipeline_utils``.
-If this fail with a bash "command not found" error, try ``poetry run pipeline_utils`` instead.
+If installed from source, this command may fail with a bash "command not found" error, try ``poetry run pipeline_utils`` instead.

 Set Up Credentials and Environmental Variables
 ==============================================